 - 1. Before speaking in Parliament or in one of its bodies or if proposed as rapporteur, any Member who has a direct financial interest in the subject under debate shall disclose this interest to the meeting orally. - 2.
-Before a Member may be validly nominated as an office-holder of Parliament or one of its bodies, pursuant to Rules 12, 182 or 188(2), or participate in an official delegation, pursuant to Rule 64 or 188(2), he must have duly completed the declaration provided for in Article 2.
+Before Members may be validly nominated as office-holders of Parliament or one of its bodies, pursuant to Rules 13, 191 or 198(2), or participate in an official delegation, pursuant to Rule 68 or 198(2), they must have duly completed the declaration provided for in Article 2.

-The Quaestors shall keep a register in which each Member shall make a personal, detailed declaration of:
+The Quaestors shall keep a register in which all Members shall make a personal, detailed declaration of:

-- a) his professional activities and any other remunerated functions or activities, - b) any support, whether financial or in terms of staff or material, additional to that provided by Parliament and granted to the Member in connection with his political activities by third parties, whose identity shall be disclosed.
+- a) their professional activities and any other remunerated functions or activities, - b) any salary which the Member receives for the exercise of a mandate in another parliament, - c) any support, whether financial or in terms of staff or material, additional to that provided by Parliament and granted to them in connection with their political activities by third parties, whose identity shall be disclosed.